-Additionally, the suburb boundaries to the east is Bundamba and to the west is Deebing Creeks, with small parks distributed throughout the Residential Low Density area.
-This provides opportunity to investigate the connection of greening to provide shaded active travel routes between parks.
+Additionally, the suburb boundaries to the east is Bundamba and to the west is Deebing Creek, with small parks distributed throughout the Residential Low Density area.
+This provides opportunity to investigate the connection of greening to provide shaded active travel routes between parks and key community amenities.